philibern/outlook/outlook/new-outlook-for-windows/manage/enable-new-outlook-if-outlook-web-is-blocked.md

 ms.subservice: deploy-new-outlook
 ---

-# Enable the new Outlook for Windows if Outlook on the web is blocked
+# Enable new Outlook for Windows if Outlook on the web access is blocked

 Admins can use the *OwaEnabled* parameter on the [Set-CASMailbox](/powershell/module/exchange/set-casmailbox) cmdlet in Exchange PowerShell to prevent users from accessing their mailbox in Outlook on the web (formerly known as Outlook Web App or OWA).
-But this setting also controls access to the new Outlook for Windows.
+But this setting also controls access to new Outlook for Windows.
 Valid values for the *OwaEnabled* parameter are:

-- $true: Users can open their mailboxes in Outlook on the web and the new Outlook for Windows (assuming there aren't other policies that block access to the new Outlook for Windows).
+- $true: Users can open their mailboxes in Outlook on the web and new Outlook for Windows (assuming there aren't other policies that block access to new Outlook for Windows).
 This value is the default.
-- $false: Users can't open their mailboxes in Outlook on the web or the new Outlook for Windows.
-Other settings that apply to Outlook on the web or the new Outlook for Windows in the **Set-CasMailbox** cmdlet are ignored.
+- $false: Users can't open their mailboxes in Outlook on the web or new Outlook for Windows.
+Other settings that apply to Outlook on the web or new Outlook for Windows in the **Set-CasMailbox** cmdlet are ignored.

-To block access to the mailbox in Outlook on the web while allowing access to the mailbox in the new Outlook for Windows, admins can use Conditional Access policies in Microsoft Entra ID as described in this article.
+To block access to the mailbox in Outlook on the web while allowing access to the mailbox in new Outlook for Windows, admins can use Conditional Access policies in Microsoft Entra ID as described in this article.

 ## Use Conditional Access to block mailbox access in Outlook on the web only